 Any business is susceptible to time theft.
 Since many hotel employees are unsupervised, the hospitality industry is especially vulnerable.

 A particularly expensive form of time theft is buddy punching.
 This happens when a dishonest employee clocks in for an absent co-worker.
 A biometric time clock is the best defense against buddy clocking.

 Another form of wage theft is hours padding.
 This is when an employee clocks in a few minutes early or punches out a few minutes late.
 Failing to punch out for unpaid breaks also adds illegitimate hours to a paycheck.
 US employers pay millions a year in unnecessary wages due to time theft.
-A biometric time clock paired with a time tracking system allows managers to apply schedule lockouts and break rules.
+A scanning time clock paired with a time tracking system allows managers to apply schedule lockouts and break rules.

 Avoid Labor Violations

 Time and attendance software is also necessary for compliance.
 Time tracking software handles the complex logistics of multiple employee types and pay rates.
 These include overtime calculations, accruals tracking, break tracking, and absence management.

 Many companies use third-party providers for food services, security, IT, or grounds maintenance.
 Systems track employee classifications which simplifies payroll and compliance.